marcysutton/js-a11y-workshop/README.md

 npm install
 ```

-If you still run into issues, let me know by [opening an issue](https://github.com/marcysutton/js-a11y-workshop/issues/new) and including details on any errors, Node version, platform, etc.
+If you still run into problems, let me know by [opening an issue](https://github.com/marcysutton/js-a11y-workshop/issues/new) and including details on any errors, Node version, platform, etc.